Table of Contents

 ECE degree holders can apply their knowledge of child development to the creative role of writing children’s books.
 Their understanding of how children communicate and process information can be valuable tools in crafting fictional stories that both educate and entertain.

-The career trajectory of people with an Early Childhood Education degree appears to be focused around a few careers.
-The most common career that users with Early Childhood Education degrees have experience in is Preschool Teacher, followed by Childcare Worker, Nanny, Kindergarten Teacher, Elementary School Teacher, Special Education Teacher, Teacher Assistant, Nursery Worker, Childcare Program Administrator, and Teacher.
+The career trajectory of people with an Early Childhood Education And Teaching degree appears to be focused around a few careers.
+The most common career that users with Early Childhood Education And Teaching degrees have experience in is Preschool Teacher, followed by Childcare Worker, Nanny, Kindergarten Teacher, Elementary School Teacher, Special Education Teacher, Teacher Assistant, Nursery Worker, Childcare Program Administrator, and Teacher.

 |Career||% of graduates||% of population||Multiple|